maxking/kubecrd/README.rst

 Deserialization
 ===============

-You can deserialize the JSON from Kubernetes API into Python CR objects by using ``from_json`` classmethod on the resource.
+You can deserialize the JSON from Kubernetes API into Python CR objects.
 ::

    $ cat -p testdata/cr.json